How to add human-like delays and mouse movement in Puppeteer

 Launch headless and wrap the page. puppeteer.launch({ headless: true }) starts Chrome with no window. createCursor(page) returns a cursor bound to that page's Mouse.
 From here you drive the pointer through the cursor, not through page.mouse directly, so every move carries a path.

-Move along a curve, then click. cursor.move(selector) resolves the element, scrolls it into view, and walks the pointer there over a Bezier path.
+Move along a curve, then click. cursor.move(selector) resolves the element, scrolls it into view, and walks the pointer there over a curved path.
 The short jitter(200, 600) between move and click mimics the beat between arriving at a link and pressing it. cursor.click(selector) re-targets and presses.
+An element below the fold can land on a stale coordinate if the page reflows mid-move, so call await page.waitForSelector(selector, { visible: true }) first to settle its box before the path is computed.
+The selector overload also re-queries the DOM on each call, so if the node is replaced between move and click the second lookup can target a different element; resolve the handle once with const el = await page.$(selector) and pass it to both calls so they act on the same node.

 Tolerate the navigation race. page.waitForNavigation(...).catch(() => {}) swallows the case where navigation already fired during the click.
 Without the .catch, a click that triggers an immediate same-tick navigation can reject the wait and crash the script.